sburris0/Flawcastr-public/readme.md

 * flawcastr.py, which brings it all together.
 This is the script that runs.

+* validation.py, which is a work in progress.
+This (and perhaps other) modules are intended to be used to validate calculations in a systematic fashion.
+The exact approach(es) are TBC.

 Essentially, configs.py holds the varaibles.
 Calcs makes calculations based on these variables.
 Viz and viz_widgets chart the outcomes of these calculations.
 Viz (via viz_widgets) allows the user to update variables in config, which then update calcs and what is plotted on the chart.

 ## DEPENDENCIES